gruntwork-io/docs/_docs-sources/pipelines/maintain/drift-detection.md

 ### Merging The Pull Request

 Merging the Pull Request will trigger a `terragrunt apply` on the drifted modules.
-In most cases this will resolve the drift.

 ### Updating Units